common-voice/community-playbook/README.md

 - The goals and ethos of the Common Voice project
 - The journey of language onto Common Voice
 - How to set up and maintain a language community as part of Common Voice

+*As you read the playbook....*

+🔨 Make sure you check the _required skills_ for each section and look for people who can fit.

+💬 Check the channels section to learn how to set up your local forums and chat to communicate with other people in your language.

+Each chapter covers; Purpose - Who we are - Success - How to join - What we do - Roles - Channels

 ### TLDR: Too Long Don't Read